Please select a partnership to see additional information:

 When resistance is recognised in a family, attention may be diverted to the resistance itself, however focus should remain on whether the risk to the child is increasing or decreasing, or has changed in nature.

-If one or more agencies do not experience resistance in their relationship with the family, this may balance the difficulties experienced by other agencies, provided that appropriate progress is being made as set out in the plan.
+If one or more agencies have established reasonable relationships with the family, these relationships should be identified and appointed to become the lead agencies to maintain communication to balance the difficulties experienced by other agencies, provided that appropriate progress is being made as set out in the plan.

 - British Association of Social Workers: Effective practice to protect children living in ‘highly resistant’ families